 We will insist that all students wear formal plain black shoes.
-We will provide all parents with a catalogue which shows the type of shoe which will be acceptable but in broad principle it would be the type of shoe one would wear to an interview, or other formal occasion rather than those designed to look like trainers.
+We will provide all parents with a catalogue which shows the type of shoe which will be acceptable but in broad principle, it would be the type of shoe one would wear to an interview, or other formal occasions rather than those designed to look like trainers.
 We have a guide of Acceptable Shoes in conjunction with Wyndors.
 View the EMS/Wyndors guide to shoes here

 - White School Shirt (cotton or polyester/cotton)

 - Black Skirt (A‐line, flared or pleated of a knee-length) to be worn with plain opaque black

 tights.
 (Skirts with front or side splits must not be worn)